For optimal online personal branding, craft an online persona that’s consistent, professional, and engaging. Here’s how.

 There are many social media platforms to consider when developing your online presence; however, you don’t need to be active on all of them in order to build a strong professional brand.
 Instead, choose the platforms that work for you and best fit your professional brand and goals.

-Are you passionate about photography or do you work in design?
+Are you passionate about photography?
+Do you work in design?
 Maybe Instagram is the right platform to display your work.
-Do you like to write but find social media generally overwhelming?
+Do you like to write, but find social media generally overwhelming?
 Consider creating a WordPress blog where you can share your thoughts on relevant topics.
-Are you a highly skilled presenter?
-YouTube or Vine may work for you.
+Are you a highly-skilled presenter?
+YouTube may work for you.
 LinkedIn is also highly recommended for professionals who want to share their career goals and work experience, and it allows you to include the links to some of your other accounts.
 The goal here is quality, not quantity, so unless you’re really excited about Twitter or other social channels, don’t feel obligated to use them for your online personal branding!

 We live in an age of oversharing.
 Once you focus your persona to the appropriate platforms, it’s important to keep that persona targeted to your brand and audience.
 Does this mean you should only talk about work or professional goals?
 Of course not.
 But remember to focus on what your audience will be interested in, on the value that you can provide to them, and staying consistent across online platforms.